-What a DBR session is like
+What a DBR session can feel like

 Step 1: arriving and settling

-We begin by helping your system arrive in the room:
+We begin by helping your system arrive in the room.

-• checking current capacity
+• checking your current capacity

 • noticing what your body is doing right now

-• orienting to safety to build steadiness
+• orienting to the room and to present-day safety

-Step 2: agreeing the focus (small and specific)
+Step 2: agreeing the focus

 • one trigger from the week